 Syria chemical weapons attack

-- Prime Minister's Office, 10 Downing Street, Cabinet Office, Department for International Development, Foreign & Commonwealth Office, Ministry of Defence, Deputy Prime Minister's Office, The Rt Hon David Cameron MP, The Rt Hon William Hague, The Rt Hon Nick Clegg MP, and The Rt Hon Justine Greening MP
+- Prime Minister's Office, 10 Downing Street, Cabinet Office, Department for International Development, Foreign & Commonwealth Office, Ministry of Defence Deputy Prime Minister's Office, The Rt Hon David Cameron, The Rt Hon William Hague, The Rt Hon Nick Clegg, and The Rt Hon Justine Greening MP

 - Part of:

 - Peace and stability in the Middle East and North Africa and Syria

 - 28 August 2013

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 The government’s response following the Syria chemical weapons attack.